Lighting

 - No auto-dimming ambient sensor

-- Remote range can be finicky further than 3 feet
+- Remote range can be finicky beyond 3 feet

 - US availability can be inconsistent depending on seller